 Eugene Paul-Emeralds (Art dealer / collector) Judge's Personal Favourite Work review- Premier Art Award London 2019 (31.10.2019)

 Many collectors acquire art because of the love of art and sometimes as a means of escaping our own reality, well this piece I have chosen transports you into a different dimension of time and space.
 Maybe a past, present or a future world.
-Alien architectural structure- projection linking time and space.
+Alien architectural structure- projections linking time and space.

-Ladies and gentlemen.
-Stefania Pinsones' Isolationism.
+Ladies and gentlemen: Stefania Pinsones' Isolationism.